AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

 **Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.
-The build workflow is now being verified.**
+Triggering another build to verify the setup.**

 ## Features